-They may have decreased energy, depression, and can’t focus – all symptoms of malnourishment.
-When we test them, low and behold, they are malnourished, and are perfect examples of Fit Sick.
+They may have decreased energy, feeling unwell, and can’t focus – all symptoms of malnourishment.
+When we test them, low and behold, they are malnourished and are perfect examples of Fit Sick.
 Most think they just need a pill for their anxiety or depression.
 The truth is, if they correct many of their nutritional deficiencies, they will get better.

 To make it even more personal, I saw this in my daughter.
 She trained daily and played D1 collegiate hockey.
 Between her sport and her studies, she exerted a ton of energy on a daily basis.